 An economic recession is defined as two consecutive quarters of negative economic growth.
 It is usually accompanied by a significant drop in the stock market, increased unemployment, and a slump in the housing market.
 Causal factors for a recession include:

 - Reduced consumer confidence

 If you want your business to survive the next economic downturn, you need to make it recession-proof.
-Here are some ways that you can protect your company from tough economic times that may be coming.
+Here are some ways that you can recession-proof your business and protect your company from tough economic times that may be coming.

 1. Financially Prepare for a Downturn Before it Happens